What is your website for?

 With more of your content being published directly to the platforms, why do you need a website?

-“Well, the primary thing is the idea won’t be to start a website, I think that idea will be dead.
-There will still be websites hopefully but the web, the individual website isn’t going to matter.”
+“The idea won’t be to start a website, I think that idea will be dead.
+There will still be websites hopefully but the web, the individual website, isn’t going to matter.”

-Instead, says Ev Williams, "You’re doing it on one of a handful of platforms."
+Instead, said Williams, "You’re doing it on one of a handful of platforms."

-Something about that future brings to mind Apple's TV commercial, 1984, and the book that inspired it.
-The idea conjures images of a mindless horde marching to the strained drones of a Big Brother figure.
-The only thing missing from this picture, you might think, are the Thought Police, until you realise their role is filled by the algorithms these platforms employ to decide what and what not to show you.
+Something about that future brings to mind Apple's TV commercial, "1984", and the book that inspired it, complete with mindless hordes marching to the strained drones of a Big Brother figure.
+The only thing missing from this picture, you might think, is the Thought Police — until you realise that role is filled by the algorithms these platforms use to decide what, and what not, to show you.

-So, is Ev Williams right?
-Are we just going through the motions waiting for publishers to cede control wholesale to the monopoly platforms?
+So, was Williams right?
+Are we just going through the motions, waiting for publishers to cede control wholesale to the monopoly platforms?
 Is the future of the web a handful of platforms where content is published, discovered and shared?

 This doesn't need to be an either/or situation.
-The reach offered by Facebook and other platforms is such that publishers would be missing a huge opportunity if they were to abstain from distributing stories and other content via those networks.
+The reach offered by social media and other platforms is such that publishers would be missing a huge opportunity if they were to abstain from distributing stories and other content via those networks.

 However, by focusing exclusively on the platforms at the cost of neglecting your own website, you are arguably much more at risk of becoming irrelevant in the long run.

 But for major publishers and brands, being part of an online community is not enough.
-When audiences moved from print to digital, it heralded an unbundling of content, a process accelerated by the advent of social networks.
-Distribution costs trend to zero, attracting myriad players, which leads to an abundance of advertising space, putting downward pressure on the value of that space.
-In that environment, the temptation is to rely on platforms to bring a larger audience, but that strategy fails when everyone does it.
+When audiences moved from print to digital, it heralded an unbundling of content.
+This process was accelerated by the advent of social networks.
+In this environment, distribution costs trend to zero, attracting myriad players, creating an abundance of advertising space and consequently putting downward pressure on the value of that space.
+In a space like this, the temptation is to rely on platforms to bring a larger audience — but that strategy fails when everyone does it.
 Back to square one.

-In 2016 and beyond, sustainably successful online publishers will be those that distinguish themselves not just by the words on a web page but through the whole user experience they offer to their audience.
+Sustainably successful online publishers will be those who distinguish themselves not just by the words on a page, but through the whole experience they offer to their audience.
 They must bring to bear the entire arsenal of technologies and interactions the web affords to deliver something different.
 But that isn't possible when you're playing in the confines of the platforms.

-This is where your website can excel.
-Your website is where you can create unique reading experiences.
-With more of your content going to the platforms, use your website to deliver an experience that is different to everyone else's.
+Here is where your website can excel: creating unique reading experiences.
+With more of your content going to social media platforms, use your website to deliver an experience that is different to everyone else's.
 And you can do that, because having your own website means you can do what you want.
 You're not locked into the platforms' innovation cycles.
 You can experiment with new forms of storytelling.
 You can bring in third party technologies to create experiences for your audience that they can't get from the platforms.
 That's what your website is for.

-In the future, you may publish less frequently to your own website, but what you do publish to your website will be unique, thoughtfully designed, premium experiences and stories that your audience can't get elsewhere.
+In the future, you may publish less frequently to your own website but, when you do, it will be unique, thoughtfully designed, premium experiences and stories that your audience can't get elsewhere.

-It means you'll be spending more time and resources creating each page or story on your website, but you'll be doing fewer of them.
-You'll continue to publish versions of these stories and other material to the platforms, but your own website is where you will differentiate yourself from the crowd.
+This ‘premium experience’ approach means you'll be spending more time and resources creating each page or story on your website — but, you'll also be doing fewer of them.
+You'll continue to publish versions of these stories and other material to social platforms, but your own website is where you will differentiate yourself from the crowd.

 The Buzzfeed/Facebook experience is a great one, but that's Buzzfeed's game plan and Facebook's user experience.
 The rest of us have to figure out something new.
 Your own website, where you have control, affords you the space and flexibility to experiment.

 I'd like to close by returning to 1984.
-Arguably, that advertisement is orders of magnitude more relevant in 2016 than it was three decades ago, where Steve Jobs cast IBM in the role of Big Brother:
+Arguably, that advertisement is orders of magnitude more relevant today than it was four decades ago, where Steve Jobs cast IBM in the role of Big Brother:

 “It is now 1984.
 It appears IBM wants it all.
 Apple is perceived to be the only hope to offer IBM a run for its money.
 Dealers initially welcoming IBM with open arms now fear an IBM dominated and controlled future.
 They are increasingly turning back to Apple as the only force that can ensure their future freedom.
 IBM wants it all and is aiming its guns on its last obstacle to industry control: Apple.
 Will Big Blue dominate the entire computer industry?
 The entire information age?
 Was George Orwell right about 1984?”